Owned, Shared and Earned Media Marketing Lessons form Chekov

 In The Cherry Orchard, a family of Russian aristocrats are warned by a nouveau rich businessman that the only way to save their estate is to sell their cherry orchard, subdivide the land and build summer homes, to which the land owner Madame Ranevsky replies, “I just don't understand such things.”

 She argues that the orchard has value because it produces fruit, but the arbiter reminds her that the harvest comes once every two years, and people want summer homes today.

-With 60 million Americans using search engines daily, the combined ad revenue of Google and Yahoo! in 2005 outpacing the three major broadcast networks in prime time, you don't need to be a visionary to realize that a laissez fair attitude toward web marketing could be damaging to your job security.
-It’s like letting the cherry orchard be sold out from under your feet.
+With a global audience using search engines daily, and Google's as revenue outpacing the three major broadcast networks in prime time, you don't need to be a visionary to realize that a laissez fair attitude toward digital marketing is damaging to your career.

-But as the web continues its rise in importance and influence, I can see the day when the conventional marketing and PR execs — who adopted a laissez fair attitude toward online marketing — will wind up reporting to the very same “web guys” that they used to have upload and SEO their content.
+But as the digital continues its rise in importance and influence, I can see the day when the conventional marketing and PR execs — who adopted a laissez fair attitude toward online marketing — will wind up reporting to the very same “web guys” that they used to have upload and SEO their content.